PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android/Documentation/HackathonQuickStart.md

   <li>QuickStart App.
 Contains a skeleton app with minimal functionality for connecting to a bridge and setting lights.</li>
   <li>Example App.
 A more complete app containing schedules, groups, scenes.</li>
  </ul>
- Import either (as an Andriod project) into your favourite IDE.
+ Import either (as an Android project) into your favourite IDE.

 ##Deployment
 For installing the ADB drivers for the Amazon Kindle it is recommended to follow the below 2 links.